-5 If necessary, hold MENU, select Edit Last Set, and edit the number of reps.

-TIP: You can also add the weight used for the set.

-- 6 When you are done resting, select LAP to start your next set. - 7 Repeat for each strength training set until your activity is complete. - 8 After your last set, select \diamondsuit to stop the set timer. - 9 Select Save.
+- 5 If necessary, select DOWN, and edit the number of reps.
+TIP: You can also add the weight used for the set. - 6 When you are done resting, select LAP to start your next set. - 7 Repeat for each strength training set until your activity is complete. - 8 After your last set, select a to stop the set timer. - 9 Select Save.